Re-Source & Essential Nature - Zion National Park

 with Laura Fuller, M.A., C.Ht., S.E.P.

-Deep in the silent and unseen, a new way can begin.
-Empty into stillness and be held by the generative darkness of Winter in the Valley.
+Come empty into stillness and be held by the generative darkness of Winter in the Valley.
 Let your energy return to the purest root of your existence.
 Refine your direct relationship with truth and source.
-Release what is done, integrate the wisdom of all you have made it through, and choose how to go forward from here.
+Release what is done, integrate the wisdom of all you have made it through.
+Redefine the foundations from which you will go forward from here.

 During our time together, you will get to enjoy the beauty of nature of Zion National Park and also the beauty of the grounds and buildings of Nama-stay.
 Nama-stay is built with exquisite intelligence which deeply supports an inner organizing of energy.
+The space, the practices, and the energy of the group will support you to empty and deepen trust in the nurturing presence of life.

 What we will be doing: